alecholmes/tdiff/README.md

 # Roadmap

-- Better README.
-- Cleaner code.
+- Better README, especially explaining what this project means by transitive diff.
 - Better usage/help output.
 - Nice error messages.
 - Check that `git` and `go tool` are installed.